fingerprintjs/fingerprintjs/readme.md

 (async () => {
-  // We recommend to call `load` at application startup. const fp = await FingerprintJS.load();
+  // We recommend to call `load` at application startup. const fpPromise = FingerprintJS.load();

-  // The FingerprintJS agent is ready.
-  // Get a visitor identifier when you'd like to. const result = await fp.get();
+  // Get a visitor identifier when you need it. const fp = await fpPromise const result = await fp.get();

   // This is the visitor identifier: